Milan Bolden-Morris

-Milan "Mimi" Bolden-Morris is a former basketball player for the Boston College Eagles and Georgetown Hoyas, and a current graduate assistant football coach for the Michigan Wolverines.
+Milan "Mimi" Bolden-Morris is a former basketball player for the Boston College Eagles and Georgetown Hoyas, and a former graduate assistant football coach for the Michigan Wolverines.

 Early life and education

 Bolden-Morris is from Belle Glade, Florida, and attended Cardinal Newman High School.
 Bolden-Morris's father, Michael, is a policeman and her mother, Melanie, is a high school principal.
 In high school, she was the president of her school's National Honor Society.

 Growing up, she played baseball, softball, and flag football.

 In April 2017, as a senior in high school, she wore a prom dress printed with faces from the Black Lives Matter movement, including Sandra Bland, Trayvon Martin, Tamir Rice, and Michael Brown.
 The dress was designed by Terrence Torrence.

 College

 Bolden-Morris attended Boston College for three and a half years, where she played basketball and earned a bachelor's degree in communication.

 She then spent a year and a half at Georgetown University, where she continued to play basketball in the latter half of the 2020-2021 season and the entire 2021-2022 season.
 As a guard, she led the Georgetown women's basketball team in scoring with 12.6 points per game, and made 83 three-point shots.
 At Georgetown, she won the Most Outstanding Student Award.

 She earned a master's degree from Georgetown in sports industry management.
 At the University of Michigan, she is pursuing a second master's degree, in public policy.